What are the best wheelchair vans for adult daycares?

 1. Safety features

-When your organization is transporting a lot of passengers every day, you want your van to have the proper safety features to get you from place to place securely and reliably.
+When your organization is transporting many passengers daily, you want your van to have the proper safety features to get you from place to place securely and reliably.

 Some safety features you should watch out for are: